solo-io/gloo/docs/content/guides/gloo_federation/demo.md

    simple-route   10m
    ```

-You can use these federated resources to configure service failover across federated Gloo Edge instances.
+You can use these federated resources to configure service failover across federated Gloo Gateway instances.

 ### Service failover

-When an Upstream fails or becomes unhealthy, Gloo Edge Federation can automatically shift traffic over to a different Gloo Edge instance and Upstream.
+When an Upstream fails or becomes unhealthy, Gloo Gateway Federation can automatically shift traffic over to a different Gloo Gateway instance and Upstream.
 The demo environment has two Kubernetes services, one running in the default namespace of each cluster.
 The `echo-blue` deployment is running in the local cluster and the `echo-green` deployment is running in the remote cluster.

 1. Review the FailoverScheme that configures the upstream for the `echo-blue` deployment as the primary service and the upstream for the `echo-green` deployment as a failover target.
 In the FailoverScheme, you can also configure multiple failover targets in different clusters and namespaces with different priorities.
 For more information, see the [Service Failover guide]({{% versioned_link_path fromRoot="/guides/gloo_federation/service_failover/" %}}).